European Central Bank: Supervisory Board

-The supervisory board meets twice a month to discuss, plan and carry out the ECB's supervisory tasks.
+The ECB Supervisory Board meets twice a month to discuss, plan and carry out the ECB's supervisory tasks.
 It proposes draft decisions to the Governing Council under the non-objection procedure.
 It is composed of Chair (appointed for a non-renewable term of five years), Vice-chair (chosen from among the members of the ECB's executive board) four ECB representatives and representatives of national supervisors.
 If the national supervisory authority designated by a Member State is not a national central bank (NCB), the representative of the competent authority can be accompanied by a representative from their NCB.
 In such cases, the representatives are together considered as one member for the purposes of the voting procedure.

 It also includes the Steering Committee, which supports the activities of the supervisory board and prepares the Board's meetings.
 It is composed by the chair of the supervisory board, Vice-chair of the supervisory board, one ECB representative and five representatives of national supervisors.
 The five representatives of national supervisors are appointed by the supervisory board for one year based on a rotation system that ensures a fair representation of countries.